FC Bayern Munich

-By winning the 2020 FIFA Club World Cup, Bayern Munich became only the second club to win the "sextuple" (winning the League, Cup, and Champions League in one season followed by the Domestic Supercup, UEFA Supercup, and Club World Cup in the next season) or all trophies that a club competes for in a given calendar year.
-Bayern Munich are one of five clubs to have won all three of UEFA's main club competitions, the only German club to achieve that.
-As of May 2022, Bayern Munich are ranked first in UEFA club rankings.
+By winning the 2020 FIFA Club World Cup, Bayern Munich became only the second club to win the "sextuple" (winning the League, Cup, and Champions League in one season followed by the Domestic Supercup, UEFA Supercup and Club World Cup in the next season), or all trophies that a club can win in a calendar year.
+Bayern Munich is one of five clubs to have won all three of UEFA's main club competitions and the only German club to achieve that.
+As of June 2025, Bayern Munich are ranked second in UEFA club rankings.
 The club has traditional local rivalries with 1860 Munich and 1.
-FC Nürnberg, as well as with Borussia Dortmund since the mid-1990s.
+FC Nürnberg the rivalry it has with Borussia Dortmund is known as Der Klassiker.

+Bayern Munich is one of the most widely supported football clubs in the world, and in November 2025, Bayern had more than 432,500 official club members, and 4,425 officially registered fan clubs, with over 328,564 members, making the club the largest sports club in the world by membership.
+The club has other departments for chess, handball, basketball, gymnastics, bowling, table tennis and senior football, with more than 1,500 active members.
 Since the beginning of the 2005–06 season, Bayern has played its home games at the Allianz Arena.
-Previously the team had played at Munich's Olympiastadion for 33 years.
+Previously, the team had played at Munich's Olympiastadion for 33 years.
 The team colours are red and white, and the crest shows the white and blue flag of Bavaria.
-In terms of revenue, Bayern Munich is the largest sports club in Germany and the third highest-earning football club in the world, behind FC Barcelona and Real Madrid, with a value of €634.1 million in 2021.
-In November 2019, Bayern had 293,000 official members and 4,499 officially registered fan clubs with over 350,000 members.
-The club has other departments for chess, handball, basketball, gymnastics, bowling, table tennis and senior football with more than 1,100 active members.
+Bayern Munich has the largest revenue out of any German sports club and the fifth highest-earning football club in the world.
+Bayern earned a record breaking €978.3 million in the 2024–25 season.